 This article covers ‘Antithesis’, Matt.
-5.21-48, concerning women, forgiveness and oaths, foundational subjects which define the Way.
+5.21-48, concerning women, forgiveness and oaths, foundational subjects which help define the Way.

 Matthew chapter five begins with the Beatitudes.
 Jesus mentions a number of character attributes which share enlightenment qualities: “poor in spirit,” more likely reflects faithful dependence which inherits the kingdom;* “meek shall inherit the earth,”* which concerns being meek before the Lord.
 You inherit through peace (remaining peaceful) and by waiting on God, and you may receive it now (inherent the earth).
 The Beatitudes introduce the enlightenment path of the Way.
 The Antithesis draws the contrast between the Law as taught from the Hebrew Bible, to what will later become the enlightened pathway Jesus presents further on in Matthew’s scripture.